 Hold out for a man who values you enough to want an exclusive relationship.

-Q: If a guy friend is uncomfortable around me except to the rest of our friends, does it mean that he doesn’t like me, even if we share the same interests?
+Q: If a guy friend is uncomfortable around me but not the rest of our friends, does it mean that he doesn’t like me, even if we share the same interests?

-Does this guy know you like him because if he isn’t showing any positive body language, it doesn’t sound like the feeling is mutual and his discomfort is because he knows you fancy him but, unfortunately, he doesn’t feel the same way.
+Does this guy know you like him?
+If he isn’t showing any positive body language, it doesn’t sound like the feeling is mutual and his discomfort is because he knows you fancy him but, unfortunately, he doesn’t feel the same way.

 You really can’t guess with this stuff.
 Be brave and ask him if he wants to go for a coffee sometime to talk about whatever these shared interests are.